analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 The coding rules are intended to be applied to testbenches written using System Verilog.

-The HDL coding guidelines :ref-hdl:`hdl_coding_guidelines` are also applicable here.
+The HDL coding guidelines :external+hdl:ref:`hdl_coding_guidelines` are also applicable here.
 In addition, there are a set of rules for System Verilog, listed below.

 2. Coding style
 -------------------------------------------------------------------------------